9 Ways to Get Teens Reading

 Parents know how to inspire a love of books in babies and toddlers: Just put 'em on your lap, and start reading.
 But as kids get older and go to school, reading can be seen as work rather than fun -- and kids, especially teens, may stop reading for pleasure.
 Here are nine ways to get teens reading, either again or for the first time.

 - Find the "why" in YA.
 YA (young adult) novels tackle the edgy issues teens struggle with, from peer pressure and romantic longing to grief and trouble at home or school.
 Whether they're personally grappling with these issues or seeking vicarious thrills, teens gravitate toward subject matter that's relatable.
 Check the YA bestseller lists and our book reviews for ideas.

 - Merge movies with books.
 Hollywood is turning to teen lit for ideas more than ever.
 Offer your teen the print version to read before or after a big film adaptation comes out, and talk about the similarities and differences between the two.
-Check out our list of Books to Read Before They're Movies in 2016.

 - Get graphic.
 Gone are the days when graphic novels were dismissed as comic books.
 Now recognized as literature, they may be the key to getting some teens hooked on books.
 They're available in a wide range of genres -- from adventure and fantasy to historical fiction, memoir, and biography -- so certainly there's a graphic novel out there to suit your teen's taste.
 See our editors' picks for Graphic Novels and Graphic Novels That Teach History.